rydmike/mr_font_test/README.md

 The screenshots below show a major difference in how the fonts look when the Flutter WEB CanvasKit is used compared to how fonts look on Android, Windows and even the default Flutter WEB DomCanvas.

+You can also use the links to live examples provided further below to the DomCanvas and CanvasKit versions and put them in separate browser tabs and switch between them to observe the significant difference in font rendering.

 ### Windows Desktop

 On Windows Desktop we can see that the fonts look correct.
 We can also notice that we get a none "Roboto"